 - Pick up a form at the circulation desk of the Greenfield or Music Library, fill it out and hand it in.

 Is There A Fee For The Ill Service?

 Every attempt is made to borrow for FREE.
 If materials cannot be gotten for free, you will be notified before materials are sent.

-You must indicate on the ILL request form the highest amount you are willing to pay (this can be $0.00).
+You may indicate on the ILL request form the highest amount you are willing to pay (this can be $0.00).